liuxy1103/BISSG/README.md

 ## Notice for CVPPP
 This was officially confirmed by the authors of the dataset.

 In the second half of 2021, the calculation of the SBD metric has been corrected for the bug that the SBD metric on the leaderboard site was higher than the `bestDice' metric.
+The previous SBD calculation on the website had a bug and it has been corrected recently https://codalab.lisn.upsaclay.fr/competitions/8970

 The calculation method is corrected